Meowwy/Extract_More/README.md

 ### This simple app for Windows is designed to extract compressed files from all the subdirectories of the "root" directory selected by you. ###
 The goal is to save your time in case you have a LOT of files compressed and want to work with them.

-**No matter what compression type you are facing or how many there are.**
+**No matter what compression type you are facing or how many files there are.**

 Get one for yourself, temporarily by sending mail to koleckar551@gmail.com